Assistance programs Santa Fe County

-- On the Job Training Program - The agency works with local employers in order to find those employers who will provide on the job training and development to enhance peoples skills and career development.
-The program focuses on those companies that offer competitive wages to participants and other qualified individuals.
-The HELP NM agency reimburses the employer up to 50% of the training cost for a period of up to 12 weeks.
-Hundreds of people can benefit from this program.
+- On the Job Training Program - The HELP NM agency works with local employers in Santa Fe order to find those employers who will provide on the job training, internships and development to enhance peoples skills and career development.
+The program focuses on those companies that offer competitive wages to participants.

 - Classroom Training (CRT) - Another service offered by HELP-New Mexico is GED preparation and CRT.
 The programs are provided to improve the employment status of participants in the program.

-Emergency financial aid for bills in Santa Fe
+Emergency financial help for bills in Santa Fe County

 The Low Income Home Energy Assistance Program (LIHEAP) is offered in Santa Fe New Mexico.
-The government funded LIHEAP programs assists eligible lower income persons and families with paying their cooling and heating costs.
+The government funded LIHEAP programs assists eligible lower income persons and families with paying their cooling, power and heating costs.
 A focus is on disabled people or seniors in Santa Fe County.
 Applications can be filed at your local Human Services Department.
-Telephone (800) 231-8081.

 Santa Fe County emergency funds for rent can be provided by churches, homeless centers, and the county.
 Resources are very limited, but people facing eviction can apply for a grant or loan.
 Other assistance can include security or rental deposit help, legal aid, and more.
 Continue with Santa Fe rental assistance.

 LifeLink can help displaced and homeless individuals as well as families.
 The non-profit will offer help to those who need emergency assistance and self-sufficiency.
 It offers housing and other supportive programs, including behavioral health treatment as well as advanced addiction and related services/counseling.
 The address is 2325 Cerrillos Rd, Santa Fe, NM 87505.
 Call (505) 438-0010.